 There are far fewer risks to your baby during a C-section.
 Babies delivered by cesarean are more likely to develop breathing issues, though, especially if your C-section is performed before 39 weeks.
 That’s because labor helps clear your baby’s lungs of fluid.

-If your C-section is performed before your labor begins, she could still have fluid in her lungs, but it usually clears on its own after a day or two.
+If your C-section is performed before your labor begins, they could still have fluid in their lungs, but it usually clears on its own after a day or two.

 There is also a small risk of injury -- usually just accidental nicks and scrapes -- to your baby during the procedure.
 But they’re rare, as is the chance that your baby will have a bad reaction to your anesthesia.